GeveoAu/blog/_posts/2022-12-02-Richardson Maturity Model.md

 #### **Level 1**

-Applications with this level are using to use multiple endpoints (Resources).
+Applications with this level are using to use multiple endpoints (resources).
 But still uses HTTP POST only.

 #### **Level 2**
 This is the most used maturity in most of the applications.
-Application with this level can use multiple endpoints (Resources) with HTTP verbs, not restricting to POST.
+Application with this level can use multiple endpoints (resources) with HTTP verbs, not restricting to POST.
 -	GET – Retrieve a resource
 -	POST – Add a resource
 -	PUT – Update a Resource
 -	DELETE – Delete a Resource.

 Using those with standard URLs for resources is also achieved in this level.

-/employees – GET (Retrieve All), POST (Add an Employee) /employees/{id} – GET (Retrieve one with ID), PUT (will update one with ID), DELETE (delete one with ID).
+/employees – GET (Retrieve All), POST (Add an Employee)

+/employees/{id} – GET (Retrieve one with ID), PUT (will update one with ID), DELETE (delete one with ID).

 #### **Level 3**